KHomburg/Netzwerk/README.md

 - direct message
 - tel und wohnort columns to user
 - page for users, that shows all posts of one user
+- edit user profile page

+ -> config/application.rb added for refile to work.
+Maybe must be deleted in deployment:
+    Refile.store ||= Refile::Backend::FileSystem.new("/tmp/uploads/store".to_s)
+    Refile.cache ||= Refile::Backend::FileSystem.new("/tmp/uploads/cache".to_s)